myfrom/Notifier/README.md

 ```javascript
 import Notifier from '@myfrom/notifier';
 ```
-The module returns an initialised Notifier class on which you can use methods described in [docs](https://myfrom.github.io/Notifier)
+The module returns an initialised Notifier class on which you can use methods described in [docs](https://myfrom.github.io/Notifier).

+If you want to use non-module version, you should downgrade to version 1.x.x

 ### Custom options